Main navigation

 What’s wrong with this dismissal scenario?

-Like it or not, there’s quite a lot wrong with that and since October 2004 your chances of ending up in a tribunal as a result of your actions, are much increased.
+Like it or not, there’s quite a lot wrong with this approach and since October 2004 your chances of ending up in a tribunal as a result of your actions, are much increased.

-Suppose your company's disciplinary procedure is part of your contract of employment and you do not follow it (for poor performance issues as well as misconduct issues).
-In that case, an employee can take you to a tribunal for breach of contract.
+Suppose your company's disciplinary procedure is part of your contract of employment.
+If you do not follow it (for poor performance issues or misconduct issues), an employee can take you to a tribunal for breach of contract.

 If you lose, the employee will be awarded compensation equivalent to earnings for the period it would have taken to follow the procedure.